Red Sox vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- Eflin will look to finish five or more innings for the fourth start in a row.
+- Glasnow has pitched five or more innings in 11 straight games and will look to extend that streak.

-- He has finished five appearances without allowing an earned run in 26 chances this season.
+- In 16 appearances this season, he has finished one without allowing an earned run.

 |Opponent